 - Melt the butter over low heat or in the microwave, cool.

-- In a food processor, add the Digestives and pulse until you have a fine crumb.
-Alternatively place the Digestives in a zipper plastic bag and bash away or roll with a rolling pin.
+- In a food processor, add the graham crackers or Digestives Biscuits and pulse until you have a fine crumb.
+Alternatively, place the crackers in a zipper plastic bag and bash away or roll with a rolling pin.

-- Pour the cooled, melted butter into the processor and mix until well combined with the Digestives.
+- Pour the cooled, melted butter into the processor and mix until well combined with the cracker crumbs.

 - Transfer to the buttered tart pan, pressing down evenly across the bottom and up the sides.

-- Place the tart pan into the refrigerator for at least 15 - 30 minutes to allow the shell to firm.
+- Place the tart pan into the refrigerator for at least 15 - 30 minutes to allow the shell to firm up.

-- Top the Dulce de Leche with sliced Bananas that have been lightly tossed with Lemon Juice to prevent them from discoloring.
-Two Bananas will evenly cover the Dulce de Leche.
-If you desire a more Banana flavor, add up to 2 more sliced Bananas.
+- Top the dulce de leche with sliced bananas that have been lightly tossed with lemon juice to prevent them from discoloring.
+Two large bananas should evenly cover the dulce de leche.
+If you desire a more banana flavor, add up to 2 more sliced Bananas.

-- Now all you need to do is lovingly add the Whipped Cream over the Bananas, and top off with grated or curled Chocolate.
+- Now all you need to do is add the whipped cream over the bananas, and top off with a dusting of cocoa powder and grated or curled chocolate if desired.